Irish Book Awards: Shortlisted Children’s Books

 A Hug for You - David King (illustrated by Rhiannon Archard)

 Puffling and the Egg - Erika McGann & Gerry Daly

 The shortlisted titles for older kids are just as impressive.
 Ross O’Carroll-Kelly author Paul Howard’s Aldrin Adams & the Cheese Nightmares (6-9 years, with illustrations by Lee Cosgrove), is the hilarious tale of a little boy who realises he can enter other children’s dreams, once he’s eaten enough cheese before bed.
 In Lily & the Lissadell Ghost by Judi Curtain (8-12 years, with illustrations by Rachel Corcoran), housemaids Lily and Nellie join forces with their friend Maeve (Countess Marcievicz’s daughter), to discover if the house really is haunted.
 Meanwhile, Sarah Webb’s The Little Bee Charmer of Henrietta Street (9-12 years, illustrated by Rachel Corcoran) is a charming lesson in Irish history.
 It’s 1911, and Eliza and her brother Jonty are in for a shock as the family relocates from leafy Rathmines to the rough and ready tenements of Henrietta Street!

 Mr Spicebag – Freddie Alexander (illustrated by Helen O’Higgins)

 The Summer I Robbed a Bank - David O’Doherty (illustrated by Chris Judge)

 The Shadows of Rookhaven - Padraig Kenny (illustrated by Edward Bettison)

-Those are just the shortlisted children’s titles, discover the full list of Irish Book Awards nominees and vote for your favourite books.
+Those are just the shortlisted children’s titles, discover the full list of Irish Book Awards nominees.
 And as ever, we want to hear from you!
 Find us on social and let us know yours and your family’s favourite Irish books, using #ReadersWanted.